Publication Ethics & Malpractice Statement

 Conflicts of Interest: Authors must disclose any potential conflicts of interest while submitting articles to HIJ through the Conflict of Interest Disclosure form ( Conflict of Interest Disclosure Form ).

-Acknowledgments: Contributors who do not meet the criteria for authorship should be listed in the ‘Acknowledgments’ section.
-Examples include technical assistance, writing help, or general support from a department chair.
+Acknowledgments: All contributors who do not meet the criteria for authorship should be listed in an ‘Acknowledgements’ section.
+Examples of those who might be acknowledged include a person who provided purely technical help or writing assistance, or a department chair who provided only general support.

 Disclosure of Funding Sources: Authors must declare any support received to carry out their research.
 Declaring funding sources acknowledges funders’ contributions, fulfills funding requirements, and promotes transparency.